 (c) DCM staff will review the permit request and comments and determine, based on the potential impacts of the proposed project, whether the proposed project complies with the requirements of this Section and can be approved by a General Permit.
 If DCM staff finds that the proposed project does not comply with the requirements of this Section, the applicant will be notified that they must submit an application for a major development permit in accordance with 15A NCAC 07J .0200.

 (d) No work shall begin until an onsite meeting is held with the applicant and a Division of Coastal Management representative to inspect and mark the proposed area of excavation and spoil disposal.
 Written authorization to proceed with the proposed development may be issued during this site visit.
-All excavation shall be completed within 120 180 days of the date of permit issuance.
+All excavation shall be completed within 120 180 days of permit issuance.
+Where substantial development has occurred as defined in 15A NCAC 07J .0404(b) and is continuing on the permitted project, the permitting authority shall grant a six-month extension to complete the development.
+If no development has begun, the authorization shall expire.